TrClark3/comp_350_project/README.md

 4. mysql-connector-python -> Connector drivers from python code to an SQL databse
 5. Flask-Marshmallow -> serialization that works with Flask-SQLAlchemy
 6. Gunicorn -> Runs the web Listener for a WGSI application

+### Warning

+users (all undercase) databse must be created through adminer before the app can run